 Dementia care

 At TLC Care we focus on building personal relationships that enable independence and creativity.
-Our holistic approach includes specifically-designed facilities, tailored wellbeing programmes, life story work and engagement with specialist dementia care organisations.
+Our holistic approach includes specifically designed facilities, tailored wellbeing programmes, life story work and engagement with specialist dementia care organisations.

-Our person-centred approach to caring for residents living with the dementia diagnosis, means we get to know them closely and create a family environment that is designed to stimulate cognitive abilities.
+Our person-centred approach to caring for residents living with a dementia diagnosis, means we get to know them closely and create a family environment that is designed to stimulate cognitive abilities.
 Our homes use colour, design and objects to evoke cherished memories of familiar surroundings in our retrospective rooms and other sensory areas.

 Our dedicated wellbeing teams create tailored programmes filled with daily stimulating activities that are designed to embrace our residents’ individual passions and interests.
 This way with specialist support we create a healthy lifestyle for each person with dementia living in our welcoming care homes.